War-Brokers-Mods/WBM/README.md

 ## License

-This project is licenced under the [MIT License](https://opensource.org/licenses/MIT).
+The source code for this project is available under the [MIT License](https://opensource.org/licenses/MIT).

 Fonts: